Beaver-related problems and solutions

-This trifecta of changes has resulted in beaver populations continuing to grow and expand into areas that have not had beaver present since before the area was first settled by Europeans.
+Because of these three changes, beaver populations are now growing and expanding into areas that have not had beaver present since before the area was first settled by Europeans.
 This current human landscape we have created was not built with beavers in mind.
 And to make things even more challenging, the extreme weather events resulting from climate change also bring more water into stream systems at times.

 What are the solutions?

 If your problem is a result of back-water flooding from beaver dams, one or more "engineered solution" may be able to help.
 Water level control devices allow the beavers to remain present while water continues to flow downstream.
-If beavers are cutting your trees and shrubs, there are a few different solutions that may allow you, your vegetation, and the local beavers to all co-exist.
-We created this table to provide a summary of possible solutions to different beaver challenges, give the pros and cons of different solutions, and show a rough estimate of cost.
+If beavers are cutting your trees and shrubs, there are a few different solutions.
+This table provides a summary of possible solutions to different beaver challenges.
+It also presents the pros and cons of different solutions and shows a rough estimate of cost.

 Solutions to flooding